BackupTheBerlios/hjb-svn/trunk/docs/rst/overview/connections-sessions.rst

 ++++++++++++++

 A JMS *Session* represents a single-threaded context in which messages are sent and/or received.
-They are created from `JMS Connections`_, which serve as a factory for JMS Sessions (see [JMSSpec]_ for a full description).
+They are created from `JMS Connections`_, which serve as a factory for JMS Sessions .
+Sessions themselves serve a factory for MessageProducers, MessageConsumers, QueueBrowsers and DurableSubscribers, which are the objects that JMS uses to perform the actual sending and receiving of messages (see [JMSSpec]_ for a full description).

 Sessions in HJB
 +++++++++++++++

-At runtime in HJB, each JMS Session
+In HJB, each JMS Session

 * is represented by a HTTP resource whose URL is a child URL of the connection used to create the session.